 In addition to Veghte, other Hewlett-Packard executives will be leaving the company as well.
 Hewlett-Packard senior vice president and head of software business security, Art Gilliland, will also be leaving the company to lead a new software startup business.
 Art has worked for Hewlett-Packard for three years and has six years at the security software company Symantec.
 The announcement of the company’s split last October, also brought the former executive vice president of HP’s Enterprise Systems division, Dave Donatelli, to leave the company in April and join Oracle.
 The announcements seem to have had effect on Hewlett-Packard’s stock, as shares fell 1.2 percent to $29.61 at 11:09 a.m. in New York.
 The stock was down 25 percent this year through Monday.

 Here at ASAP IT Technology, we provide our customers with a simplified and speedy procurement process.
 We ensure that our customers’ production lines and prototype builds are always up and running effectively.
 We offer cost-effective component solutions by improving our customers’ negotiation power.
-If you are interested in a quote for a Hewlett-Packard part, please contact our friendly sales staff at email@example.com or call us at 1-714-705-4780.
+If you are interested in a quote for a Hewlett-Packard parts, please contact our friendly sales staff at firstname.lastname@example.org or call us at +1-714-705-4780.